-When your emotions get stirred up, listen to your inner self talk.
+Continue cultivating awareness by listening to your ongoing self-talk throughout the day.
+When your emotions get stirred up, listen to what you are saying to yourself.
 Train yourself to notice what is going on between your ears when you get riled up.
 If you hear yourself saying, 'I should, he should', that is the voice of authority, control and judgement talking.
 Is that 'should' really the only way, or are there other possibilities?

 If it happens too fast, wait until you calm down.
 Do your best to excavate.
 Talk to a therapist or trusted friend if needed.